DoriYoav/raytiles-flight/readme.md

 map provider (Mapbox by default), turns them into displaced 3D meshes, and renders the world around a moving camera.
 Built for small-scale flight simulators, mission planners, and similar geospatial visualizations.

-Allow streaming any location on Earth.
+Allow streaming any location on Earth up to zoom level 15.

 Example video: